-What is the difference between Bash and Bash Script?
+What is the difference between Bash shells and the Bash Script?

 Bash, is a shell and refers to the specific Bourne again shell.
-The Bash script is a scripting language that allows you to write a script to automate processes.
+The Bash script is a scripting language that allows you to write a script to automate processes using the Bash shell.

 Scripts are interpreted language.
 What that means is that each line of the code is interpreted, executed and then the interpretation moves to the next line.